The grey economy

 Right to work in Finland - Yleistä

-The occupational safety and health authorities are required to report to the police without discretion if there is probable cause to suspect that an employer is guilty of unauthorised use of foreign labour or a violation of the Aliens Act.
+The occupational safety and health authorities are required to report to the police if there is probable cause to suspect that an employer is guilty of unauthorised use of foreign labour or a violation of the Aliens Act.

 Financial sanction and employers’ joint and several liability